 Swiss meringue cream & swiss meringue buttercream are different.
 However, the difference is only the unsalted butter.
 The latter one has butter in it, whereas the former one is without butter.
 Therefore, we will be making the one without butter.

 Both the creams with & without butter follow the same making process.
 However, before we start making, let’s discuss what swiss meringue cream is.

 What is Swiss Meringue Cream?

 Swiss meringue cream is a frosting, aka whip cream, to decorate cakes & cupcakes.
 In short, it’s a cream heavily used in the baking industry for decoration.

-The making process involves a double boiler to pasteurise egg whites.
+The making process involves a double boiler to pasteurize egg whites.
 Yes, only egg whites.
 Not the yellow egg yolks.
-The egg whites are pasteurised with sugar & then whipped using a beater or a stand mixer.
-I have used a hand beater & my cream came out nice.
+The egg whites are pasteurized with sugar & then whipped using a beater or a stand mixer.
+I used a hand beater & my cream came out nice.